+(Copy the template above if there are additional objectives for Foundational Capability: Leadership and Organizational Competencies.)

-A table like the one above will be included in the work plan template for each of the foundational capabilities in PE 51)
+[A table like the one above will be included in the work plan template for each of the foundational capabilities in PE 51)

 What OHA technical assistance would be helpful as you seek to accomplish the work described above?